By David Joel Miller.

-The newest addition of the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders divides personality disorders into three categories based on their similarities.
+The newest edition of the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders divides personality disorders into three categories based on their similarities.
 Personality disorders are long-term or enduring patterns of behavior.
 The old way of thinking about these issues was that this is just the way someone is and treatment was not likely to be successful.

 Recently treatments for many of the personality disorders have become available.
-Currently we think of many of these personality disorders as problems of living which may occur in varying degrees.
+Currently, we think of many of these personality disorders as problems of living which may occur in varying degrees.
 Someone who is low in self-esteem might be described as low in narcissism.
 If they were high in narcissism they might be lacking in the ability to empathize with others.
-Below are a list of the clusters of Personality disorders with brief descriptions of the disorders in that cluster.
+Below is a list of the clusters of Personality disorders with brief descriptions of the disorders in that cluster.
 For longer discussions of the personality disorders see separate posts on the specific personality disorder.

 Cluster A personality disorders.

 This group of personality disorders includes people who appear odd or eccentric.
-Among the Cluster A personality disorders are Paranoid Personality Disorder, Schizoid Personality Disorder, Schizotypal Personality Disorder.
+Among the Cluster A personality disorders, are Paranoid Personality Disorder, Schizoid Personality Disorder, Schizotypal Personality Disorder.

-Paranoid Personality Disorder involves people who are more fearful of people, life and events that would be warranted.
+Paranoid Personality Disorder involves people who are more fearful of people, life, and events that would be warranted.
 They are especially likely to think that other people are out to get them.